Utilising State-Of-The-Art Technology

 Our understanding of biofilms is rapidly unfolding with the advent of sophisticated technologies.
 SCELSE’s state-of-the-art facilities feature:

 High Throughput Sequencing Unit using the two sequencing platforms illumina HiSeq and MiSeq.
-This is supported by a computer cluster with 2,720 core processors and liquid handling robotics.
+This is supported by a computer cluster 12,288 CPU-cores, and liquid handling robotics.

 The SCELSE Advanced Biofilm Imaging Facility providing instrumentation tailored to meet the highly specialised and continually evolving needs of biofilm ELSE research.